Joint detection and matching of feature points in multimodal images: Experimental Results

-We also evaluated the proposed scheme using the experimental setup proposed by En et al. \cite{en2018ts} where the VEDAI \cite{razakarivony2016vehicle}, CUHK \cite{wang2009face} and VIS-NIR \cite{Aguilera_cvprw_2016} datasets were sampled on a uniform lattice grid, and the results are reported in Table \ref{tab:grid_res}.

-We quote the results reported by En et al. \cite{en2018ts} on these datasets and setup, and trained the publicly available code\footnote{ https://github.com/ngunsu/lcsis https://github.com/ngunsu/qnet} of Aguilera et al. \cite {Aguilera_cvprw_2016,aguilera2017cross} and the proposed Hybrid scheme, using $70\%$ of the data in each dataset for training, $10\%$ for validation and $20\%$ for testing.
-We also applied the modality-invariant descriptors \cite{lghd2015} of Aguilera et al. using their publicly available code \footnote{ https://github.com/ngunsu/LGHD} and the SIFT descriptor \cite {lowe2004distinctive}.
+We also evaluated the proposed scheme using the experimental setup proposed by En et al. \cite{en2018ts}\footnote{https://github.com/ensv/TS-Net} where the VEDAI \cite{razakarivony2016vehicle}, CUHK \cite{wang2009face} and VIS-NIR \cite{Aguilera_cvprw_2016} datasets were sampled on a uniform grid, and the results are reported in Table \ref{tab:grid_res}.
+We quote the results reported by En et al. \cite{en2018ts} for these datasets and setup, and trained the publicly available code of Aguilera et al. \cite{Aguilera_cvprw_2016,aguilera2017cross} and the proposed Hybrid scheme, using $70\%$ of the data in each dataset for training, $10\%$ for validation and $20\%$ for testing.
+As before we compared with the results of the SIFT \cite{lowe2004distinctive} and modality-invariant descriptors: LSS \cite{shechtman2007matching}, DASC \cite{kim2015dasc}, LGHD \cite{lghd2015} and MI-SIFT \cite{MI-SIFT}.

-It follows that the proposed scheme outperformed the previous schemes significantly\ for the VIS-NIR and CUHK datasets yielding an average error that is three fold smaller.
-For the VEDAI dataset, both Aguilera et al. \cite {Aguilera_cvprw_2016} and the proposed scheme achieved a zero error.
+It follows that the proposed approach significantly outperformed the previous schemes\ for the UVIS-NIR and CUHK datasets yielding an average error that is threefold more accurate.
+For the VEDAI dataset, both Aguilera et al. \cite{Aguilera_cvprw_2016}, and the proposed scheme achieved a zero error.
+To further validate these results, we trained the VEDAI matching network 10 times, each time starting from a different random initialization of the CNN weights.
+We achieved zero error in all of the trained CNNs and a corresponding standard deviation (STD) of $\sigma=0$.
+We also computed the FPR99 and also achieved zero error and STD of $\sigma=0$.
+This superior performance is achieved without applying hard-mining, emphasizing that the Hybrid CNN formulation is the one doing the heavy lifting.
+In particular, comparing to the TS-Net \cite{en2018ts}, our approach is \textit{3-20 times more}\textbf{ }accurate.